Clover Home Leisure

-How do you fix it when it’s too high or too low?
+• What happens when it’s too high or too low

 🧪 What Is Total Alkalinity?

-Total alkalinity refers to the amount of alkaline substances (mainly bicarbonates) in your pool water.
-These compounds act as a buffer, helping to stabilize your pH levels.
+Total alkalinity measures the amount of alkaline substances (mainly bicarbonates) in your pool water.
+These compounds act as a buffer, preventing your pH from swinging up or down.

 In simple terms:

-When your alkalinity is in the right range, your pH stays steady — which makes chlorine more effective and your pool easier to maintain.
+When alkalinity is in range, your pH stays steady — which makes chlorine more effective and your pool easier to maintain.

-This range keeps your water balanced, your equipment protected, and your swimmers happy.
+This range keeps your water balanced, protects equipment, and helps swimmers stay comfortable.

 ⚠️ What Happens If Alkalinity Is Off?